 - Auto Select Star: This setting is only relevant if Sub Frame is selected.
 In this case if Auto Select Star is selected then Ekos will select the star to use for focus; otherwise the user will have to manually select the star using FitsViewer. - Suspend Guiding: Set this option to suspend guiding during an Autofocus run.
 The purpose of this is to prevent guiding from having problems with defocused stars during the focus process where, for example, the guide scope is attached to the main telescope using an OAG. - Dark Frame: Check this option to perform dark-frame subtraction.
-This option can be useful in noisy images, where a pretaken dark is subtracted from the focus image before further processing. - If hot pixels are causing problems with focus, select Dark Frames and either setup a regular Master Dark frame or a Defect Map. - Dark frames are used by Focus, Alignment and Guiding.
-See the Dark Library feature within the Capture Module for more details on how to setup Dark Frames. - Full Field: Select to use the full field of the camera.
+This option can be useful in noisy images, where a pretaken dark is subtracted from the focus image before further processing.

+If hot pixels are causing problems with focus, select Dark Frames and either setup a regular Master Dark frame or a Defect Map.

+Dark frames are used by Focus, Alignment and Guiding.
+See the Dark Library feature within the Capture Module for more details on how to setup Dark Frames.

+- Full Field: Select to use the full field of the camera.
 In this mode, focus will automatically select multiple stars for use in an Autofocus run.
 The alternative to this is Sub Frame. - Sub Frame: Select to use a single star for the Autofocus process.
 The alternative to this is Full Field where multiple stars will be used by Autofocus.
 Depending on the setting of Auto Select Star either the user or Ekos will select the star. - Box: Sets the box size used to enclose the focus star when using Sub Frame.
 Increase if you have very large stars.
-For Bahtinov focus the box size can be increased even more to better enclose the Bahtinov diffraction pattern. - Display Units: Select the units for display on the Autofocus V-Curve when HFR or FWHM is selected.
+For Bahtinov focus the box size can be increased even more to better enclose the Bahtinov diffraction pattern.

+- Display Units: Select the units for display on the Autofocus V-Curve when HFR or FWHM is selected.
 Pixels and Arc Seconds are supported. - Guide Settle: This option is used in conjunction with Suspend Guiding.
-It allows any vibrations in the optical train to settle by waiting this many seconds after the Autofocus process has completed, before restarting guiding.
+It allows any vibrations in the optical train to settle by waiting this many seconds after the Autofocus process has completed, before restarting guiding. - The next set of radio button controls relate to Masking Options to be used when in Full Field mode.